- Profile -

 Date: March 6th (Wednesday) - April 2nd (Tuesday), 2024

-*Ending date is subject to change.
+*End date may be subject to change.

-Venue: Ginza Tsutaya Bookstore Art Book Department
+Venue: Ginza Tsutaya Bookstore Art Book Section

 Address: GINZA SIX 6F, 6-10-1 Ginza, Chuo-ku, Tokyo

-Sponsored by: Ginza Tsutaya Bookstore
+Organized by: Ginza Tsutaya Bookstore

 Cooperation: icon CONTEMPORARY PHOTOGRAPHY, ROOTOTE

-Contact: 03-3575-7755 (during business hours) / info.ginza@ccc.co.jp
+Inquiries: 03-3575-7755 (during business hours) / info.ginza@ccc.co.jp

-Material: Cotton (thermal transfer print)
+Material: Cotton (heat transfer print)

 Pockets: 1 outside, 2 inside